Chapter 1: The New Jacob

 After Hugo left, the jungle was quiet except for the occasional cheep of a frog, or the drip of rain off leaves.
 A few minutes passed, then more.
-When Hugo didn't return, Ben crawled out of the shelter, suppressing a small panic.
-If something had happened to Hugo, Ben didn't know what he'd do with Desmond, as Ben certainly couldn't move him by himself.
+When Hugo didn't return, Ben suppressed a small surge of panic.
+If something had happened to Hugo, Ben didn't know what he'd do with Desmond.
+He certainly couldn't move him by himself.
 Carrying him up here had been rough enough.

-Maybe Hugo hadn't believed him, and had gone back to search for Jack on his own.
+Most likely Hugo had gone back to the Heart, to search for Jack.
 For now, all Ben could do was wait.
-He reached for his shoulder bag and took a book with a dark red leather binding.
-Its large gold letters read, Thomas Traherne: Selected Poems.
+He reached for his shoulder bag and took out a book whose cover read, Thomas Traherne: Selected Poems.

-He fumbled for his glasses, but they weren't there.
+He fumbled in his front pocket for his reading glasses, but they weren't there.
 Panicked, Ben scrabbled through his bag and trouser pockets.
 Nothing.

 Where in the hell had he lost them?
-Probably when Hugo had dragged him from beneath that log.
-If so, they'd long since washed away.
+Probably during the first earthquake, when Hugo had dragged him from beneath that fallen log.
+If so, the glasses had long since washed away.

 Despair seized Ben.
 He had been so careful.
-Even as he drove the knife into Jacob's chest, as it hit bone and then passed through to the soft organs beneath, Ben took care that the glasses in his breast pocket didn't fall to the hard earthen floor.
+Even as he drove the knife into Jacob's chest, as he felt it hit bone and then pass through to the soft organs beneath, Ben took care that the glasses didn't fall to the hard earthen floor of Jacob's room.

 It wasn't possible.
-He should not have been able to read this at all.
+He shouldn't have been able to read this at all.
 The page should have been an incomprehensible blur.

-He held before him the hand which had caressed and loved and murdered, and saw in crisp detail the cuts, the scratches, the overgrown cuticles of his nails, all clear as the prose.
+He held out his hand, which had caressed and loved and murdered.
+There in crisp detail appeared the cuts, the scratches, the overgrown cuticles, all clear as the prose.

 He felt like weeping.
-While it wasn't as impressive as rising from a wheelchair and walking, sometimes the small gestures touched you more deeply than the grand ones.
+True, it wasn't as impressive as a man who rose from a wheelchair and walked.
+But sometimes the small gestures were more touching than the grand ones.
 Very well.
 He would take what was offered, and not complain.

 A rumble like a freight train shook the ground.
 Along the western horizon, a plume of black smoke rose from a tall mountain, while red ribbons threaded their way down its sides.

 Vision would be the least of Ben's worries if the top blew off that volcano.
-The Locke-monster might still get his wish to take down the Island with him.
+The monster who had worn Locke's face might still get his wish to take down the Island with him.